 The discrimination grounds prohibited are religion, conviction or belief, disability, age, sexual orientation, real or assumed belonging to an ethnic group.
 Criminal law also prohibits discrimination if it is based on gender, sexual orientation, health issues or disability, nationality, real or assumed ethnic background or origin, political or philosophical belief, and union membership.
-A fine, prison sentence or both penalties can be imposed in case of discrimination.
-The employee can bring a claim at any time during the work contract.
-The Labour and Mines Inspectorate is in charge of enforcing compliance with the principle of non-discrimination.
+The discrimination can be direct (being treated less advantageously) or indirect (a neutral practice having a negative effect only on the persons discriminated against).

 Protections Against Harassment